exercism/docs/building/tracks/ci/gha-best-practices.md

 ## Workflow Checklist

 You can use the following checklist to check if a workflow follows the best practices.
-The checklist is not meant to be complete but instead focus on the most important items.
+The checklist is not meant to be complete but instead focuses on the most important items.